BryanHogan/bryanhogan/src/pages/about.md

 I also run a [monthly newsletter called Bryan's Briefing](/follow) since the beginning of 2024 in which I share what I'm up to, cool insights I've recently had and other amazing content I came across.

-I graduated in [Code & Context](/blog/what-is-coco) in Cologne in 2025, but knew that after the year in South Korea that I wanted to go back and see more of the world.
-I [started a nomadic life](new-chapter-nomadic-life) and lived in Korea, Macau, China, Japan and Australia.
+I graduated in [Code & Context](/blog/what-is-coco) in Cologne in 2025, but knew that after the year in South Korea that I wanted to go back, but also see more of the world.
+I [started a nomadic life](new-chapter-nomadic-life) and lived in Korea, [Macau](/blog/living-in-macau), China, Japan and Australia.

+Trying to not starve I continued working on my own projects such as my [DailySelfTrack app](https://dailyselftrack.com/) and also became a freelancer.

 I also have a [Now page](/now) with updates on what I'm currently up to.